 Always discuss supplements and essential oil use with your doctor, especially if you are on medication, and learn full interactions before beginning to use essential oils internally.
 Keeping the dose to culinary levels helps to maintain safety, but drug interactions should always be a top concern.

 Estragole Essential Oil Content

 To quickly summarize, estragole itself has been flagged as a toxic compound, potentially causing cancer or creating other kinds of havoc in the body.
-Two important distinctions should be made, however, before writing off these important substances: 1) we don't consume estragole on its own, and 2) the amounts needed to replicate that risk are almost impossible to achieve.
+Two important distinctions should be made, however, before writing off these important substances: 1) we don’t consume estragole on its own, and 2) the amounts needed to replicate that risk are almost impossible to achieve.
 Nevertheless, further studies are needed to define both the nature and implications of the doseresponse curve in rats at low levels of exposure to ES.
 In the meantime exposure of ES to sensitive groups such as young children, pregnant and breastfeeding women should be minimised.
 (12)

 The absolute safest way to get around the controversial effects of estraagole content is to consume only the whole seed, which contains other compounds thought to mitigate the risks, or the essential oil only in very small quantities.
 Pregnant and nursing women and children should avoid internal use to be safe.
 Anyone with a seizure disorder should use caution.